criticalmiind/UET-chatbot-khidmat-markaz/README.md

     # apk file path will be: EKhidmatMarkaz/android/app/build/outputs/apk/release/app-release.apk

     # or
-    ./gradlew assembleRelease # for for building abb file
+    ./gradlew bundleRelease # for for building abb file
     ```

 ## Android Issues: